-Cumulative distribution function (CDF) is a probability variable which takes a value less than equal to x.
+Cumulative distribution function (CDF) is a probability variable that takes a value less than equal to x.
 Whereas probability density function (PDF) of a continuous random variable explains a relative likelihood of the random variable x to take on a given value.

-Let us go through some of the examples for lognormal distribution used in excel.
+Let us go through some of the examples for the lognormal distribution used in excel.

 Consider below the stock price of the listed companies for arriving at the mean, and standard deviation excelStandard Deviation ExcelThe standard deviation in excel shows the variability of the data values from the mean (average).
 The STDEV and STDEV.S calculate sample standard deviation in Excel, while STDEVP and STDEV.P compute population standard deviation. parameters.